Positive Role Models in Problematic Communities on Social Media

 Today, someone posted a question asking for advice after finding out that his ex-wife of two years has a child he didn’t know about who’s about 15 months old.
 The math is fuzzy, but he believes there’s at least a chance that he could be the father.
 He wants to get a DNA test to find out but wasn’t sure if he should.

 I responded that he definitely should, even if the mom doesn’t want him to.
 Using a court order if he must.
-Because even if she doesn’t want him to be part of that child’s life, the kid will probably feel differently once they’re able to.
+Because even if his ex doesn’t want him to be part of that child’s life, the kid will probably feel differently once they’re old enough.

 I shared the news story about Bethany finally meeting her dad who had no idea she existed for 40 years to supplement my advice.